FabricMC/fabric-docs/develop/mixins/accessors.md

 [Class tweakers](../class-tweakers) provides a similar tool in the form of [access wideners](../class-tweakers/access-widening), but
 Mixin's accessors do not require reloading Gradle, and can be applied to non-Minecraft targets.

-[Access widening](../class-tweakers/access-widening) is still necessary to override final methods or subclass final classes, or to reference private classes, as accessors can only target fields and methods.
+Access widening is still necessary to override final methods or subclass final classes, or to reference private classes, as accessors can only target fields and methods.

 ## Creating the Accessor Interface {#creating-the-accessor-interface}

-Accessor mixins must always be an interface, and must only contain `@Accessor` or `@Invoker` methods.
+Accessor mixins must always be an interface, and must only contain methods annotated with `@Accessor` or `@Invoker`.
 The interface must be annotated with `@Mixin` similarly to other mixin classes.
 Accessor interfaces are conventionally named after their target class with `Accessor` suffixed.

 ## Field Accessors {#field-accessors}